-Psychographics pertain to people’s attitudes, values, personalities and lifestyles, and are the key to their motivations, priorities and communications preferences.
-Segmentation involves grouping people by shared characteristics for efficiencies in targeting and messaging.
-Psychographic Segmentation classifies people according to WHY they behave and make decisions the way they do.
+Psychographic segmentation identifies groups of people according to their motivations, priorities and communication preferences.
+This is because psychographics pertain to people’s attitudes, values, personalities and lifestyles.
+Segmenting healthcare consumers according to these shared characteristics drives efficiencies in targeting and messaging.
+In essence, psychographic segmentation classifies people according to WHY they behave and make decisions the way they do.

 Unfortunately, the healthcare system has traditionally treated patients/members/employees/shoppers the same, almost as “walking health conditions” who think and act alike based on their situation.
 In reality, healthcare consumers are not all motivated by the same things, nor do they have the same barriers to positive behavior change.
 Healthcare consumers do not define themselves by their health condition, and a “one size fits all” approach to healthcare consumers will be of limited success.

 Psychographic segmentation allows healthcare organizations to maximize success by customizing patient engagement (e.g., education, disease intervention, marketing) for like-minded consumers based on their motivations and preferences.

 c2b solutions has conducted extensive research into psychographic segmentation focused on health & wellness, building upon the founders’ decades of experience leading such work at Procter & Gamble. c2b solutions has worked with many healthcare organizations to achieve success in both clinical and marketing applications of its psychographic model, from reducing hospital readmissions to helping patients with diabetes reach health goals, increasing customer acquisition and even increasing payment collections for Revenue Cycle Management.